SmirMikeMade564/.github/profile/README.md

 ## Hi there 👋
 I'm SmirMikeMade564
-I usually create bots and servers, and chatting in servers.
+💬 I usually create bots and servers, and chatting in servers.
-I created CoolModerationBot on discord.
+🤖 I created CoolModerationBot on discord.
+🔗 You can check my other links in my [guns.lol](https://guns.bio/smirmikemade564 profile.
 <!--

 **Here are some ideas to get you started:**